nguyenvukhang/kitty/docs/graphics-protocol.rst

 .. note::
-   In kitty, doing a composition will cause a frame to be *fully rendered* potentially increasing its storage requirements, when the frame was previously stored as a set of operations on other frames.
-If this happens and there is not enough storage space, kitty will respond with ENOSPC.
+   In alatty, doing a composition will cause a frame to be *fully rendered* potentially increasing its storage requirements, when the frame was previously stored as a set of operations on other frames.
+If this happens and there is not enough storage space, alatty will respond with ENOSPC.

 Image persistence and storage quotas